 When school is out, Discovery Lab is in!
 Enjoy learning and fun at Discovery Lab.
-Discovery Lab offers camps throughout the year to engage and educate children from pre-k to 6th grade.
+Discovery Lab offers camps and camp kits throughout the year to engage and educate children from pre-k to 6th grade.
 Fun, hands-on activities focus on health and wellness, and science content, such as chemistry, engineering, and technology.

 For additional information, please contact Discovery Lab at 539-664-5557 or firstname.lastname@example.org.